Murihiku Regeneration Structure

 Context

-Murihiku Regeneration is a long-term intergenerational programme of work, responding to the issues around the transition from the existing Tiwai Aluminium Smelter in 2024 to identify and implement opportunities to support successive generations.
+Murihiku Regeneration is a long-term regenerative and intergenerational portfolio of work that was initiated in response to the issues that emerged through the signalled closure of the Tiwai Aluminium Smelter in 2019, to identify and implement opportunities to support successive generations.

-It is underpinned by the crown-iwi partnership acknowledged in Te Tiriti and operates at a mana-to-mana level to work on regional level issues.
+It is underpinned by the Crown-Iwi partnership acknowledged in Te Tiriti and operates at a mana-to-mana level to work on regional-level issues, in the national interest.

 The voice and aspirations of whānau are central to the work of Murihiku Regeneration.
-Through Papatipu Rūnanga engagement and reference group feedback alongside active engagement with Ngāi Tahu hapū ki Murihiku, we work to integrate shared and Rūnanga specific priorities.
+Through engagement, events, and project feedback alongside active engagement with Ngāi Tahu hapū ki Murihiku, we work to integrate agreed and shared Hapū and Rūnanga priorities.

 Purpose of Murihiku Regeneration